A colonoscopy offers several important benefits:

 Your doctor at GI Partners of Illinois can help you choose the right screening method based on your health needs.

-A colonoscopy is more than just a routine procedure.
-It is a powerful procedure for detecting, preventing, and treating digestive health issues.
-Your doctor may recommend one for several reasons:
+A colonoscopy is more than a check-up.
+It helps find, prevent, and treat colon issues.
+Your doctor may suggest it for these reasons:

 Most people should have their first colonoscopy at age 45 and then every 10 years, depending on their risk factors and health history.
 If your risk of colon cancer is elevated or if you are experiencing worrisome symptoms of colon cancer, your GI specialist may recommend undergoing a colonoscopy before reaching that age.